postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 warning: false
 ---

-Postman provides custom webhook-powered integration which enables you to automate workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.
+Postman provides custom webhook integration which enables you to automate workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.
 It offers many services with predefined flows available for easy implementation.

-You can create and configure your custom webhook with Postman to monitor run results, view team and collection-specific activity feeds, backup your Postman Collections, and use a webhook URL.
+You can configure a custom webhook with Postman to send events such as - monitoring run results, viewing team and collection-specific activity feeds, backing up Postman Collections, and using a webhook URL.
 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.

 ### Configuring Custom Webhook URL

-1. In the [Integrations]({{site.pm.gs}}/dashboard/integrations) page, find Webhooks from a list of Postman’s 3rd party Integrations for Postman Pro and Enterprise users.
+1. In the [Integrations]({{site.pm.gs}}/dashboard/integrations) page, find Webhooks from a list of Postman’s 3rd party integrations for Postman Pro and Enterprise users.

 [![custom_webhook](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view1.png)

 Click **View Details** to go to the Webhooks main interface.
-You also can click **Configured Integrations** tab to set up other integrations, view available integrations for Custom Webhooks, or view all integrations.
+You also can click **Configured Integrations** tab to set up other integrations, view available integrations for Custom Webhooks, or view all configured integrations.

 [![webhooks_view2](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/webhooks_view2.png)